 - Shockwave Therapy non-invasive therapeutic modality with effectiveness, convenience and safe

-- Shockwave Therapy has the potential of replacing surgery in many orthopedic disorders without the surgical risks.
+- Shockwave Therapy has the potential of replacing surgery in many orthopaedic disorders without the surgical risks.

 - Shockwave Therapy has complication rates that are low and negligible